 - Be willing for everyone in your household to undergo complete background checks.
 All licensees will be fingerprinted as a part of the federal Adam Walsh Act

 Our website has several resources that can help you get started.
 Our Frequently Asked Questions page goes over inquiries like “How do I get started?”, and our blog covers a range of a range of helpful topics like Becoming A Foster Parent: Questions About Your First Placement.
 You can also contact one of our foster parent recruiters if you have any questions or visit our Frequently Asked Questions About Foster Care page.

 About the Training Class

 The “Trauma-Informed Partnering for Safety and Permanency – Model Approach for Partnerships in Parenting” (TIPS-MAPP) training is required by the state of Kansas for all prospective foster parents.
-This free ten-week course, led by certified professionals and experienced foster parents, is comprised of weekly three-hour meetings with some homework assignments.
+This free course, led by certified professionals and experienced foster parents, is comprised of weekly three-hour meetings with some homework assignments.
 One or both of the TIPS-MAPP leaders will also visit you and your family in your home for a minimum of two home consultations.

 Final Steps to Becoming Licensed